bpt26/usher_wiki/docs/source/matUtils.rst

   --no-genotypes (-n): Do not include sample genotype columns in VCF output.
 Used only with --write-vcf.
   --write-mat (-o): Write the selected subtree as a new protobuf file to the target file.
   --collapse-tree (-O): Collapse the MAT before writing it to protobuf output.
 Used only with the write-mat option.
+  --write-json (-j): Write an Auspice-compatbile json representing the selected subtree.
   --write-tree (-t): Write a newick string representing the selected subtree to the target file.

 -----------